rhayes777/PyAutoFit/README.rst

 Why PyAutoFit?
 --------------

+**PyAutoFit** began
-**PyAutoFit** is developed by Astronomers for fitting large imaging datasets of galaxies.
-We found that existing probabilistic programming languages (e.g `PyMC3 <https://github.com/pymc-devs/pymc3>`_, `Pyro <https://github.com/pyro-ppl/pyro>`_, `STAN <https://github.com/stan-dev/stan>`_) were not suited to the type of model fitting problems Astronomers faced, for example:
+as an Astronomy project for fitting large imaging datasets of galaxies after the developers found that existing PPLs (e.g., `PyMC3 <https://github.com/pymc-devs/pymc3>`_, `Pyro <https://github.com/pyro-ppl/pyro>`_, `STAN <https://github.com/stan-dev/stan>`_) were not suited to the type of model fitting problems Astronomers faced.
+This includes:

-- Fitting large and homogenous datasets with an identical model fitting procedure, with tools for processing the large libraries of results output.
+- Efficiently analysing large and homogenous datasets with an identical model fitting procedure, with tools for processing the large libraries of results output.

 - Problems where likelihood evaluations are expensive, leading to run times of days per fit and necessitating support for massively parallel computing.